Mathématique: On Lethe Fixed

 “No, it’s not,” Daniel says.

-“What I mean is that I don’t mind,” Val clarifies, glancing at him.
+“What I mean is that I don’t mind.”
+Val glances at him.

 “All right,” Val says.

-“Because there’s another person missing.
-Another person who went missing the same night you did.
+“There’s another person missing,” Daniel says.
+“A man went missing the same night you did.
 We’re trying to find him as well.”

 “All right,” Val says.